Stephboss9/tdd-student-store-starter/README.md

 Reflection
 Did the topics discussed in your labs prepare you to complete the assignment?
 Be specific, which features in your weekly assignment did you feel unprepared to complete?
-Yes, both the twitter lab and the food fued lab helped me get practice with using different event handlers like onChange, onClick, and onBur which I implemented in this weeks project.
+Yes, both the twitter lab and the food fued lab from last week helped me get practice with using different event handlers like onChange, onClick, and onBur which I implemented in this weeks project.
 Getting familiar with the concept of prop drilling in the twitter lab helped a lot for this weeks project.
+This week's gift-giver exchange lab taught me the basics of express.js such as making routes, using get/post requests, using models to get information to send back to the client through a route, and much more.
+I felt prepared for implementing all the features of this project.

 If you had more time, what would you have done differently?
 Would you have added additional features?
 Changed the way your project responded to a particular event, etc.
-If I had more time, I would have made my website look more professional using CSS, and made it more original and unique rather than looking very similiar to the example provided on the course portal.
-I would have implemented a side bar, as well as a shopping cart area.
-Overall just improve the UI.
+If I had more time, I would have fixed up some of the misalignment on my website, as well as adding some more features like be abe to show past orders based on a provided email.

 Reflect on your project demo, what went well?
 Were there things that maybe didn't go as planned?
 Did you notice something that your peer did that you would like to try next time?
 Everything went well during my demo, I was able to demonstrate all the core features with my website for this week.
-I was really inspired by Amantina's and Kians websites, they were original and unique.
-They had aesthetically UI's and used nice gradients.
+Duy's projects had some cool featuers.
+He was able to implement a feature where you could list past orders by the total quantity for each order.
+That is something I would like to implement next time.

 Open-source libraries used
 Add any links to open-source libraries used in your project.
 Shout out
 Give a shout out to somebody from your cohort that especially helped you during your project.
 This can be a fellow peer, instructor, TA, mentor, etc.
-Shout out to James, he helped me a lot during this week with the project.
+Shout out to James, he helped me a lot during last week with the project.
 Specefically, he helped me implement the product detail page for each item as well as understanding React Router v6 and using that.
+This week my pod included some of my fellow course hero cohort peers.
+I would like to shout out them as well.
+There was some great collaboration going on, and a lot of us finished all the core features for the project.